Andre Blake

-Andre Jason Blake (born 21 November 1990) is a Jamaican professional footballer who plays as a goalkeeper for Major League Soccer club Philadelphia Union and the Jamaica national team, which he captains.
+Andre Jason Blake (born 21 November 1990) is a Jamaican professional footballer who plays as a goalkeeper for the Philadelphia Union of Major League Soccer and captains the Jamaica national team.

 Early career

 After playing with Sporting Central Academy and Harbour View, Blake spent three years playing college soccer at UConn, before signing a Generation Adidas contract with Major League Soccer.
 He registered 37 shutouts over his three years in goal for the Huskies, winning the Big East Goalkeeper of the Year Award in 2011 and 2012 and the AAC Goalkeeper of the Year Award in 2013.
 He was named a semifinalist for the Hermann Trophy in 2013.

 Club career

 Blake was selected by Philadelphia Union first overall in the 2014 MLS SuperDraft.
 Originally anticipated to be the Union's starting goalkeeper, he was deputized to the bench when the Union signed designated player Raïs M'Bolhi.
 Blake made his first appearance for the Union in a friendly match against Crystal Palace in July 2014.
 He made his first competitive start for the Union in a 1–0 win against Montreal Impact, who debuted Didier Drogba as their new designated player.
 Blake started for five of the remaining eight matches in the 2015 season.
 On 26 September 2015, playing against New England Revolution, Blake set a Union team record for saves in a match with 10 stops to preserve a 1–1 draw.

 During the 2016 season, Blake cemented himself as the clear starting goalkeeper for the Union.
 In July 2016, he was included in the roster for the 2016 MLS All-Star Game.
 He was also selected to the 2019 MLS All-Star Game as the Union's only representative.

 Blake with the Philadelphia Union in 2017.

 During the 2020 season, Blake earned accolades for his performances including the Golden Glove for the MLS is Back Tournament, his second MLS Goalkeeper of the Year award, and second selection to the MLS Best XI.
 Blake posted a 77.8 save percentage and allowed only 18 goals, leading the league in both stats for goalkeepers with 20 or more appearances.
 He also led the league in wins (13) and posted eight clean sheets.

 In July 2021, Blake signed a contract extension with the Union through the 2024 season, with a club option for 2025.
 In August, Blake was announced as a selection to the 2021 MLS All-Star Game versus the Liga MX All-Stars.

+Blake with the Philadelphia Union in 2025.